9-13 September 2018

 I have landed in Azerbaijan.

-When choosing a travel destination, I had to admit my ignorance about the Caucasus.
+When choosing a travel destination, I admit my ignorance about the Caucasus.
 That needed to change.
 Baku is one of the five biggest cities in the former USSR and the most prosperous of the Caucasian capitals.
 It seemed an interesting place to go.

 Eight lanes of one-way traffic speed across town impeded by few lights and even fewer pedestrian crossings.
 Passages are underground, thankfully, as some of the best strolling is across the boulevard.
 Milli Park is the place to be with its four miles of seafront promenade, cafes, breezes and benches – a place to see and be seen.